Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     b.
 An Azure Machine Learning within that Resource Group (preferably a new one)
 3. Postman installed on your machine

 NOTE!!!
-If you have already set up these prerequisites, skip the next steps and start at Task 1!
+If you have already set up these prerequisites, skip the next steps and continue at Task 1!

 #### DevOps account